Geonovum/OAPIF-PDOK-INSPIRE/Results.md

 #### RQ 11:filtering testbed Geonovum

 For implementing filters, the bbox and items options were implemented.
-Next to that, one can filter on the attributes which can be trieved from: https://apisandbox.geonovum.nl/pygeoapi_SU/collections/StatisticalUnits_Gemeente_2018/queryables The specification for filtering [[PUB-6]] does not yet have the status "approved" and has not yet been taken into account.
+Next to that, one can filter on the attributes which can be retrieved from: https://apisandbox.geonovum.nl/pygeoapi_SU/collections/StatisticalUnits_Gemeente_2018/queryables The specification for filtering [[PUB-6]] does not yet have the status "approved" and has not yet been taken into account.

 #### RQ 12:metadata links testbed Geonovum

 1. Metadata link of the dataset was not difficult to implement, because we easily referred to it via https://apisandbox.geonovum.nl/pygeoapi_SU/collections/StatisticalUnits_Gemeente_2018 with: https://www.nationaalgeoregister.nl/geonetwork/srv/dut/catalog.search#/metadata/10d1153e-778f-4995-9b6c-7c69b196cccb.
 It still needs adjustment, for adding the OAPIF to the download links.
-A new protocol needs to be added to the codelist for this. (https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
+A new protocol needs to be added to the code list for this. (https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue:1).
 As long as it is not there, the Dutch profile for metadata can be used with the value: "OGC:API features" https://geonovum.github.io/Metadata-ISO19119/#codelist-protocol
 2. The metadata of the services were not implemented, but could be copied from the WFS metadata with some slight adjustments
 3. Metadata of the service could also be obtained from: https://apisandbox.geonovum.nl/pygeoapi_SU

 #### Other findings testbed Geonovum

-1. OAPIF is more suitable for Statistical Units than WFS 2.0, because the collections make it easier to seperate the different SU types.
+1. OAPIF is more suitable for Statistical Units than WFS 2.0, because the collections make it easier to separate the different SU types.
-2. The implemented OAPIF at Pygeoapi performs slower than WFS 2.0 in QGIS 3.16 (15 seconds versus 3 seconds for Dutch communities).
+2. In QGIS 3.16, the implemented OAPIF at Pygeoapi performs slower than WFS 2.0 (15 seconds versus 3 seconds for Dutch communities).
 This is probably due to QGIS, because in the browser it performs much faster.

 #### Resulting services testbed Geonovum